-Unpaid interns receive no income for their work, a fact that is readily apparent by their title.
+Unpaid interns receive no income for their work, a fact that is readily apparent by their titles.
 However, most interns probably don’t realize they also receive no protection against employment discrimination.
 This is because interns are not employees by virtue of their lack of wages.
 This circular and unfair logic has left the most vulnerable workers with limited legal recourse in Manhattan and elsewhere.

 Lihuan Wang discovered this injustice when she accused her supervisor of sexual harassment.
 The facts of the case support a valid harassment claim, but Ms. Wang was never given the opportunity to present the evidence.
 She was denied the right to sue the company because of her intern status.